 Tables, not sheets¶

 QueryStorm works with Excel tables (not sheets).
-This is an important distinction, so I mention it a few more times throughout this documentation.
+This is an important distinction, so I mention it several times throughout this documentation.

 Press Ctr+T on a cell or a block of cells to convert it to a table.